alleyinteractive/wordpress-simplechart/README.md

 `simplechart_iframe_head` and `simplechart_iframe_footer` fire inside the `<head>` and before the closing `</body>` tag, and take the chart's WordPress ID as their only parameter.
 You can use these actions to add your own custom CSS or JS to the AMP embed.

+Use the `simplechart_amp_iframe_placeholder` action to render any markup you need inside the `placeholder` [element](https://github.com/ampproject/amphtml/blob/master/extensions/amp-iframe/amp-iframe.md#iframe-with-placeholder).

 ### Available WordPress actions and filters

 ##### simplechart_web_app_iframe_src